Last Updated: July 11, 2026

 What are the generic sources for givinostat hydrochloride and what is the scope of patent protection?

 Givinostat hydrochloride is the generic ingredient in one branded drug marketed by Italfarmaco Spa and is included in one NDA.
-There are four patents protecting this compound.
+There are five patents protecting this compound.
 Additional information is available in the individual branded drug profile pages.

 One supplier is listed for this compound.